g0v-data/g0v-hackmd-archive/notes/7KIeOgmlTkiGHPreswTq0g.md

 ### Your commitment to openness
 - How will you share your code, learnings, and data with others?
 Is there already a larger community that contributes to the project?
 :::success
+### 最終版
+The project is designed as an open civic technology initiative from the beginning.
+All core software will be released as free and open-source software (FOSS) on GitHub under a permissive license, allowing other organizations to deploy, adapt, and extend the platform.
+Beyond releasing the source code, we will publish documentation explaining both the technical architecture and the deliberation methodology behind the system.
+This includes deployment guides, facilitation materials, and case studies from pilot deliberation processes, enabling others to replicate AI-assisted public deliberation in their own contexts.
+The project also builds on an existing civic tech ecosystem in Taiwan. vTaiwan and the g0v community have collaborated through weekly meetings, hackathons, and shared online workspaces where developers, researchers, and civic organizers co-develop public-interest technologies.
+With support from partners such as the Open Culture Foundation and connections to civic-tech communities, the project aims to contribute to the global development of open-source democratic infrastructure.
 ### V1 草稿
 The project is designed as an open civic technology initiative from the beginning.
 All core software developed through the project will be released as free and open-source software (FOSS) on GitHub under a permissive license, allowing other organizations to deploy, adapt, and extend the platform.